 The Shared Waste Services Manager said that there would be no reduction in the standard or frequency of road sweeping and clearing activities in respect of leaf fall and detritus.
-A number of comments were made in respect of the need for behavioural change regarding litter.
+A number of comments were made in respect of the need for behaviour change regarding litter.

-The Head of Legal and Democratic Services drew Members' attention to paragraph 3.14 regarding references to medium intensity changes to service level agreement not being in line with COPLAR.
+The Head of Legal and Democratic Services drew the attention of Members to paragraph 3.14 regarding references to medium intensity changes to service level agreement not being in line with COPLAR.
 He talked about government guidance around residual waste and the cleanliness of streets.